ruricolist/spinneret/README.txt

   all its :CLASS arguments.

-  The argument :DATASET is shorthand for extending the element's dataset with an alist.
-Conses are expanded into "data-car=cdr".
+  The argument :DATASET is shorthand for extending the element's dataset with an plist.
+Keys and values are expanded into "data-key=value".

 - Forms after the attributes are treated as arguments.
 Each non-nil (primary) value returned by an argument to a tag is written out